-Description of the Matter As described in Note 1 to the consolidated financial statements, the Company recognizes revenue upon transfer of control of cloud-based software and professional services in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services.
+Description of the Matter

+As described in Note 1 to the consolidated financial statements, the Company recognizes revenue upon transfer of control of cloud-based software and professional services in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services.

 The Company assessed the terms and conditions associated with customer contracts to identify whether the services constitute an agreement that creates enforceable rights and obligations or an option to purchase.
 In addition, the Company identified the performance obligations and whether they were distinct.
 The transaction price was allocated to the separate performance obligations on a relative standalone selling price basis.
 The assessment of terms and conditions for the identification of performance obligations may involve judgment.

+Auditing the Company's accounting for revenue recognition was challenging given the significant audit effort to evaluate the terms and conditions in the customer contracts including the identification and determination of distinct performance obligations in customer contracts.

+in Our Audit

-Auditing the Company's accounting for revenue recognition was challenging given the significant audit effort to evaluate the terms and conditions in the customer contracts including the identification and determination of distinct performance obligations in customer contracts.How We Addressed the Matter in Our AuditWe obtained an understanding, evaluated the design and tested the operating effectiveness of the controls over the Company's revenue recognition process, including management's review of terms and conditions and the identification of distinct performance obligations in customer contracts.To test the Company's accounting for revenue recognition, we performed audit procedures that included, among others, reperforming management's assessment of the distinct performance obligations within the arrangement based on its terms and conditions for a sample of customer contracts.We also assessed the appropriateness of the revenue recognition sidentified by the Company were distinct.
+How We Addressed the Matter We obtained an understanding, evaluated the design and tested the operating effectiveness of the controls over the Company's revenue recognition process, including management's review of terms and conditions and the identification of distinct performance obligations in customer contracts.

+To test the Company's accounting for revenue recognition, we performed audit procedures that included, among others, reperforming management's assessment of the distinct performance obligations within the arrangement based on its terms and conditions for a sample of customer contracts.
+We tested the application of the revenue recognition accounting requirements for each of the significant service offerings to determine whether the performance obligations identified by the Company were distinct.
 We also assessed the appropriateness of the related disclosures in the consolidated financial statements.